gr4vy/gr4vy-python/gr4vy/gr4vy_api/openapi_client_README.md

 import time
 import openapi_client
 from pprint import pprint
-from openapi_client.api import buyers_api
+from openapi_client.api import api_logs_api
-from openapi_client.model.buyer import Buyer from openapi_client.model.buyer_request import BuyerRequest from openapi_client.model.buyer_update import BuyerUpdate from openapi_client.model.buyers import Buyers from openapi_client.model.error401_unauthorized import Error401Unauthorized from openapi_client.model.error404_not_found import Error404NotFound
+from openapi_client.model.api_logs import ApiLogs from openapi_client.model.error401_unauthorized import Error401Unauthorized
-from openapi_client.model.error409_duplicate_record import Error409DuplicateRecord
-from openapi_client.model.error_generic import ErrorGeneric
 # Defining the host is optional and defaults to https://api.plantly.gr4vy.app
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(